-- 5. Push a button again.
-When the "Worked time count" is running the lower display shows d for days or h for hours followed by the measured time. - 6.
+- 5. Push (a) button again.
+When the "Worked time count" is running the displayl shows d for days or d for hours followed by the measured time. - 6.
 Push a button again.
 The instrument returns to the "Standard display".

 Note: The additional information visualization is subject to a time out.
-If no buttons are pressed for more than 10 seconds the instrument automatically returns to the Standard display.
+If no buttons are pressed for more than 10 seconds the instrument automatically returns to the "Standard display".